 Laguna Seca was originally part of the Fort Ord military base before being deeded to the County of Monterey in 1974.
 Now, years later, the Monterey County-owned race and recreation facility retains its community relationship through the non-profit 501(c)4 Sports Car Racing Association of the Monterey Peninsula.

 SCRAMP is comprised of individual volunteers from charities and civic organizations throughout the Central Coast to ensure each premier race event runs smoothly and safely for everyone who arrives at WeatherTech Raceway Laguna Seca.

-If you would like to become a volunteer, please email Tammo Stubbe.
+If you would like to become a volunteer at America’s most exciting race track, please email Tammo Stubbe.

 The Sports Car Racing Association of the Monterey Peninsula race and events are overseen by an all-volunteer committee.
 These men and women provide their guidance and countless hours of service to ensure the smooth and successful racing and events operation of this world-renowned racing circuit.